AardvarkRoutine/Forge-on-Docker/README.md

 # Forge-on-Docker
+DESCRIPTION:
-This is a Docker container running forge server.
+This is a Docker container running forge, a modded Minecraft server.
 Although only tested for version 1.12.2 right now, more official builds are planned.